gdbroman/broman.blog/_posts/2020/2021-01-02-this-day-we-start-anew.md

 I don't want to hear what I said, read what I wrote, think what I thought, or see what I built.

-Today is all there was, ever is, and ever will.
+This day is all there is, ever was, and forever will be.

-Today I want to do something else, express myself more, and meet someone new.
+This day I want to do something else, express myself more, and meet someone new.

 Today we were given a chance.